hrushi-25/salon-appointment-management-/README.md

 # salon-appointment-management-
-This is project manily used to slove the problem faced by user to go in the salon and wait for a half and hour or more time in the salon. this project solves this problem by booking an appointment already and to go direct on time which saves a lot of time for the user and as well as admin
+This project addresses the common issue of long wait times at salons by allowing users to book appointments in advance, eliminating the need to wait for extended periods upon arrival.
+By enabling users to schedule their appointments, the solution not only saves time for the customers but also improves operational efficiency for salon administrators.
+This streamlined approach benefits both parties, as users can plan their visits more conveniently, and salon staff can manage their schedules more effectively.